-Gross Payroll (\$M) (a) YTD
+Gross Payroll (\$M) (a) Agency YTD Variance

-Agency Variance

-Department of Education 117
+Department of Education \$ 117

-Department of Health (20)

 Department of Correction & Rehabilitation 4

 Police (1)

+Department of Health (20)

 All Other Agencies 5

 Total YTD Variance \$ 105

-Key Takeaways / Notes : Vendor Disbursements
+Key Takeaways / Notes: Vendor Disbursements

 1.)
 Total YTD vendor payments are less than projected, though there are various offsetting variances within.
 Disbursements on behalf of the Department of Education are \$110M lower than expected.
 This is offset by negative variance due to several items, including a portion of CARES Act assistance amounting to \$222M that was paid through the TSA on behalf of Treasury to vendors and subsequently reimbursed from the CRF account, which includes \$22M distributed for the Private Hospitals initiative during the week ended 12/18.